 Responding to this survey is voluntary.

 Data are collected directly from survey respondents.

-The Wave 3 LSIC population of interest consists of immigrants who have been in Canada for four years.
+The Wave 2 LSIC target population consists of immigrants who have been in Canada for only two years.
 For a variety of reasons, new immigrants are a highly mobile population during their first years in Canada.
 Respondent tracking is therefore necessary.

 In each wave, the first contact was established with the selected respondents using the address and telephone number provided on the sample file by Head Office.
 Verification of respondent was done in two ways: matching of birth date and landing date.
 If the interviewer was unable to locate the respondent the case was transferred to a designated tracing team in the regional offices, for further follow up.

 In the LSIC, proxy interviews are not allowed.
 The only exception is in the Income module, where the person most knowledgeable (PMK) regarding family income is asked to answer the questions.

 Please refer to Chapter 8.0 (Data Collection) of the Wave 2 User Guide for detailed information.